stevewillson/timewise/README.md

-# timewise
+# Timewise

-Timewise is a graphical way of planning and viewing time
+Timewise is a time tracking system that is simple and provides a graphical way of viewing a daily plan.

+Two columns:
+PLANNED | ACTUAL

+Each entry contains the following fields:

+entry:
+  item:
+  dtgBegin
+  dtgEnd:
+category:

+notes: